 Judge Mattingly welcomes citizen comments, and promotes citizen involvement in all areas of county government.
 He may be reached by phone at 270-685-8424 or 270-685-4876 and by e-mail at firstname.lastname@example.org.

 George Wathen – County Commissioner West

 In 2010, George Wathen was elected as the Western Division County Commissioner.
-In 1980, he married Ms. Joanie Hein, and together they have six children (Katie Edge, Mary O ‘Herron, Will, John, Ben and Christina) and ten grandchildren.
+In 1980, he married Ms. Joanie Hein, and together they have six children (Katie Edge, Mary O ‘Herron, Will, John, Ben and Christina) and eleven grandchildren.
 He graduated from Western Kentucky University, receiving a Bachelor of Science Degree in Institutional Administration.
 Additionally, he received his Masters in Business Administration from Murray State University.
 Commissioner Wathen has over nine years of small business experience, thirteen years of manufacturing experience and fourteen years in realty.

 George has been involved in his community for many years.
 He coached youth sports for twenty-four years in the Catholic Youth Leagues, has served on the boards for The Greater Owensboro Chamber of Commerce, CASA and CVB, and as a member of the Drainage Advisory Commission.
 He is a member of the Knights of Columbus, The Serra Club of Owensboro and is a lifetime member of The Immaculate Catholic Church where he serves as a lector.